Skip to sub navigation Skip to main content

 Konfer

-Konfer is a free online platform that offers the most efficient way to navigate around resources, technology and innovation capabilities that exist in the UK innovation eco-system.
+Konfer is a free online platform that offers the most efficient way to navigate around resources, technology, and innovation capabilities that exist in the UK innovation eco-system.
 You can discover and engage with experts beyond your typical reach and discuss new ideas and opportunities for projects.
-This platform allows you to search and discover, respond top opportunities and invite experts to collaborate with you.
+This platform allows you to search and discover, respond to top opportunities, and invite experts to collaborate with you.

 UK Catapult Centres

-A Catapult centre is where the application of research is accelerated, where new technologies are further developed, scaled up and realised.
-Catapult centres provide businesses with access to their expertise and facilities, enabling them to test, demonstrate and improve their ideas.
-By fostering collaborations between industry, government, research organisations, academia and many others, Catapults are helping to create the best environments for innovation.
-Catapults work with small, medium and large businesses, to understand the challenges they face and support them in the development of solutions that will help improve their business performance.
+A Catapult Centre is where the application of research is accelerated, where new technologies are further developed, scaled up, and realised.
+Catapult Centres provide businesses with access to expertise and facilities, enabling them to test, demonstrate, and improve their ideas.
+By fostering collaborations between industry, government, research organisations, academia, and many others, Catapult Centres are helping to create the best environment for innovation.
+Catapults work with small, medium, and large businesses, to understand the challenges they face and support them in the development of solutions that will help improve their business performance.